reefer42/Xkaliber-repo/README.md

 AND MAKE SURE TO REBOOT AFTER RUNNING XDOCKER

-(run aisetup for ollama and openwebui before trying to install ai models)
+(run aisetup for ollama and openwebui before trying to install ai models)openwebui requires a reboot

   * **Isolated Steam & SteamVR Environment:** Enjoy a seamless gaming experience without conflicts.
 Our contained Steam environment ensures that all changes remain separate from your host system.
 This includes **SteamVR support** via ALVR.